Educational Specialist Degree Completion Requirements

 - the level of general knowledge and training, including use of oral and written English

 - One negative vote will not constitute failure of a preliminary/comprehensive examination.
 Two negative votes will constitute failure of a preliminary/comprehensive examination.

-- A student who fails the comprehensive exam can apply to schedule another examination after a period of four months has elapsed from the date of the original exam.
+- A student who fails the comprehensive exam can apply to schedule another examination after a period of three months has elapsed from the date of the original exam.
 Two failures result in the student’s being removed from candidacy.

 All candidates for a thesis-option educationalist degree must submit a thesis.
 The student’s graduate committee must approve the thesis topic, the outline, and both the initial and final submissions to the Library.
 Thesis research is subject to review and approval by the University’s Institutional Review Board (IRB).

 The student must register for at least the minimum number of required thesis/research hours (6).
 Upon the final submission of the thesis to Mitchell Memorial Library, the student is awarded credit for the 6hours of thesis/research, regardless of the actual number of hours earned.